 How To Choose The Right Type Of Crib

-In an ideal world, you’d have a few months to spend on mattress-shopping with your baby in tow.
-In reality, however, most parents have just a day or two—if that—to choose a crib before their little one arrives.
+In an ideal world, you’d have a few months to spend on mattress shopping with your baby in tow.
+In reality, however, most parents have just a day or two—if that—to choose the best baby crib before their little one arrives.
 While there are lots of things to consider when shopping for a crib, price and convenience should be at or near the top of your list.
 After all, getting a good night’s sleep with a newborn is no small feat.
 Once you’ve narrowed down your options based on your budget and timing, it’s time to get down to basics about what constitutes safe sleeping equipment for your baby.

 Things To Consider When Buying A Crib